shini4i/argo-watcher/docs/reference/api.md

 - **With a valid credential** the task is authorized: the git write-back runs, and the task can supersede an in-flight deployment of the same images.
 - **Without one** the task is still accepted (`202`) and monitored normally — the expected setup when image tags are committed elsewhere (Argo CD Image Updater, your pipeline).
 The write-back is skipped, and it cannot cancel a deployment that did present a credential.
 - **With an invalid or expired one** the request is rejected `401`.

+Because the endpoint is open, its payload is bounded: at most 50 images per task, no name longer than 255 characters, and a `timeout` above 86400 seconds is clamped to it.
+That cap is what limits how long one request keeps the watcher polling Argo CD — a task still being monitored is not given up on by the staleness sweep.

 An unauthorized task on an application that relies on the built-in updater fails in a way that does not name the credential: usually `Image "<name>" is not part of application "<app>"`, or a timeout when image validation is off.
 [Image tag is never committed](../operations/troubleshooting.md#image-tag-is-never-committed-write-back-skipped) explains how to confirm it.